Splamy/SplamyWeb/blogs/MMIX.md

 The doubly-linked list has a nice versatility to it:
 1. Freeing an object is an O(1) operation in every case.
 2. If we need want to burst allocate, we can just cache the current end and append each allocation.
-3. If we want to allocate memory-efficient we can iterate though the list and find the first free region that is big enough at the tradeoff that allocating is now a O(n) operation.
+3. If we want to allocate memory-efficient we can iterate though the list and find the first free region that is big enough.
+But at the tradeoff that allocating is now a O(n) operation.

 A doubly-linked list, where each node stores the size of the block and a pointer to the previous and next node.
 Simple enough: